 Events and Exhibits

-During the summer of 2018, Jack and Shirley Silver Special Collections moved to Billings Library, an architectural landmark designed by H. H. Richardson and completed in 1886.
+Since 2018, Jack and Shirley Silver Special Collections has been located in the Billings Library, an architectural landmark designed by H. H. Richardson and completed in 1886.
 Our reading room is on the second level, and classroom and exhibit spaces are located on the third level.
 Special Collections shares the historic building with the Humanities Center, the Miller Center for Holocaust Studies, and the Center for Research on Vermont on the fourth level.